 BeBe was found and by brought to Boston West by a Good Samaritan when he was about 3-4 days old.
-He was adopted by a team member and now lives with two dachshunds, a chihuahua, a pittie, and another cat!
+He found his furever home and now lives with two dachshunds, a chihuahua, a pittie, and another cat!

 Dobby was rescued at only three weeks old from a traumatic beginning on the streets.
-Not realizing how young he was and the care he needed, his rescuer relinquished him to a technician at Boston West.
-With lots of care, attention, and socialization he was ready to go to his furever home in Rhode Island when he was older!
+He ended up with one of our technicians at Boston West and with lots of care, attention, and socialization he was ready to go to his furever home in Rhode Island when he was older!
 He turned into quite the handsome boy and recently graduated from obedience school!

 Chanel spent a week in the ICU at Premier Grayslake for kidney failure caused by Leptospirosis.
 Once she was cleared, our entire Premier team cheered her on when she walked the red carpet out of ICU and home to her family!
 At her recheck, we were so happy to see her looking healthy & happy.

-Winston came to an animal hospital in California with a terrible skin infection.
-He was surrendered and one of the technicians agreed to take him before even meeting him.
-After months of medications, medicated baths, two cystotomy’s, and a case of KCS (dry eye), he slowly improved and became a healthy Pug!
+Winston had a terrible skin infection, but after months of medications, medicated baths, two cystotomy’s, and a case of KCS (dry eye), he slowly improved and became a healthy Pug in his new furever home!
 He’s the best lap dog and has so much spunk.

-Cow came to Bulger as a small kitten and ER tech, Gabriela, decided to take on the challenge and rescued him.
-He needed surgery for Pectus Excavatum to repair his sternum because it was causing pressure on his heart and lungs making breathing difficult (check out the x-rays.)
-He healed quickly, and is now living life to the fullest!
+Cow came to Bulger needing surgery for Pectus Excavatum to repair his sternum because it was causing pressure on his heart and lungs making breathing difficult (check out the x-rays.)
+He healed quickly, and is now living life to the fullest in his furever home!
 He thinks he’s a dog and LOVES to play fetch at 2 a.m.

 Tiny Turtle Timmy, or Tiny Tim for short, has a very special story.
 This 3-month old Pitbull Mix puppy was rescued by Soul Dog Rescue after being shot in his back with a BB gun causing paralysis and left on a road to be hit by a car.
 After arriving at Wheat Ridge, he underwent spinal surgery to remove the BB pellet and scar tissue.
 His foster mom, an ICU technician, even completely flipped her home to a physical therapy jungle gym to help build his strength.
 Months later, Timmy became stronger and stronger.
 Alissa says, “This guy inspires me.
 He inspires me to build a strong healthy core, mentally, physically, and spiritually.
 Timothy Turtle, it takes some core strength to lug your handsome little bottom around.
 Creating triumph from his trials, he cannot wait to wake up to another day, another adventure!”

 When Shelby the Rex Rabbit came to Bulger, she couldn’t walk, had severe muscle waste, and her rump had wounds and no fur because she was being eaten by maggots.
-Six months later after technician Meagan adopted her, with lots of exercise, physical therapy, and love she has gained back muscle mass and her hair has grown in completely!
+Six months later and with lots of exercise, physical therapy, and love she has gained back muscle mass and her hair has grown in completely!
 She lives a spoiled bunny life.

 Brody came to Bulger covered in mats that were so tight that he had to be shaved down; you couldn’t even see his eyes.
-Emergency Assistant Supervisor Leigh decided she needed him the moment she saw those eyes.
-He has been with her for well over five years now and is the cutest little Yorkie!
+Now five years later, he’s well groomed and the cutest little Yorkie!

 Jackson & Josie